Shopify/maintenance_tasks/README.md

 Note: The `after_error` callback is guaranteed to complete, so any exceptions raised in your callback code are ignored.
-If your `after_error` callback code can raise an exception, you'll need to rescue it and handle it appropriately within the callback.
+If your `after_error` callback code can raise an exception, you’ll need to rescue it and handle it appropriately within the callback.

 ```ruby